On the scale-freeness of random colored substitution networks: Random colored substitution networks

 An example of random colored substitution networks with arcs of $\lambda = 2$ colors arcs is given in Fig.~\ref{fig:rule-example}.
 The red ($i=1$) arcs are each replaced at each step by the directed network $R_{11}$ with probability $\frac{1}{3}$ and the directed network $R_{12}$ with probability $\frac{2}{3}$.
 Each blue ($i=2$) arc is replaced either by $R_{21}$ or by $R_{22}$, with probabilities $\frac{1}{4}$ and $\frac{3}{4}$, respectively.
 One possible sequence $G^0, G^1, G^2, \ldots$ of the random colored substitution network is shown.

-Note that (non-random) colored substitution networks form the particular subclass of random colored substitution networks for which $p_{ij}=1$ for all $i$ and~$j$.
-Note also that, in this paper, we require that, for each color $i$, there is at least one integer $k$ and one integer $k'$ such that the distance between nodes $A$ and $B$ in the network $R_{ik}$ is greater than 1 and that, in $R_{ik'}$, the sum of the in-degree and the out-degree of at least one of the nodes $A$ and $B$ is greater than~1.
+Note that (non-random) colored substitution networks form the particular subclass of random colored substitution networks for which $q_i = 1$ for all $i$.
+Note also that it will be assumed in this paper that, for each color $i$, there is at least one integer $k$ and one integer $k'$ such that the distance between nodes $A$ and $B$ in the network $R_{ik}$ is greater than 1 and that, in $R_{ik'}$, the sum of the in-degree and the out-degree of at least one of the nodes $A$ and $B$ is greater than~1.

-\begin{remark} {\rm These conditions ensure that the number of nodes in the substitution network and their degrees grow to infinity; this is proved in Section~\ref{sec:proof of scale-freeness}.} \end{remark}
+\begin{remark} {\rm These conditions ensure that the number of nodes in the substitution network and their degrees grow to infinity; this is proved in Section~\ref{sec:proof of random}.} \end{remark}